Skip to content

 From Architects Antón García-Abril and Débora Mesa of Spanish office Ensamble Studio there is bus stop that looks out of place.
 We mean that because it looks like something that we saw everywhere we drove in Vorarlberg.
 The inspiration for this bus stop was the stacked, untreated planks of wood that can be seen everywhere in this part of Austria.

-The architects from the Ensamble Studio appropriated from a local technique of stack wood planks and created something else with it.
-Showing to the local population that what they do is beautiful and can be translated to the architectural space without any problems.
+The architects from the Ensemble Studio appropriated a local technique of stacking wood planks.
+They created something else with it, showing the local population that what they do is beautiful and can be translated to the architectural space without problems.

 The bus stop designed by Smiljan Radic was the first one we saw while we drove around Krumbach with a map in hand.
 His design is a simple glass box with a black concrete ceiling with a wooden bird house attached to it.
 His work might look simple but it has clear inspiration to the handcraft and traditions of Vorarlberg.
 The inside area has references to the house parlor that is common in this part of Austria.
 With this in mind, the architect transfers the intimacy of the living room to an exposed bus stop.